nupniichan/cs-anilist/README.md

 Add the project to your solution:

 - In Visual Studio, right-click your solution > Add > Existing Project...
-- Select the CsAnilist.csproj file.
+- Select the cs-anilist.csproj file.

 Add a project reference:

 - Right-click your main project > Add > Reference...
-- Check the box for CsAnilist, then click OK.
+- Check the box for cs-anilist, then click OK.

 ## 🛠️ Usage
 1. Initialize the client